 Maria Cheah is the operator of the Mamboe Town East water kiosks.
 She says that before the water kiosk was constructed, she walked many hours to fetch water from nearby communities.
 Sometimes she returned with no water, especially during the dry season.

 There was no water in the community.
 As you can see, now I am selling my water and community people can come to fetch water.
-I say thank you to Cities Alliance because we suffer so much for water.
-Again, while selling water, I also have my goods in the kiosks that community people can come and purchase without walking a long distance to get some basics.
+While selling water, I can also have my goods in the kiosks that people can buy without walking a long distance to get some basics.

 The community water project is expected to benefit about 190,000 people and 40,000 households in Monrovia and Paynesville.
 It is part of the Cities Alliance Community Upgrading Fund, a community-driven development initiative supported by Comic Relief that provides financing for small infrastructure projects selected by the communities.